 - Pain and suffering

-- In some cases, if the other driver is under the influence, as well as negligent, such as in a case of drunk or distracted driving, the courts will award punitive damages—damages meant to punish the other driver.
+- In some cases, if the other driver is under the influence and negligent, such as drunk or distracted driving, the courts will award punitive damages (damages meant to punish the other driver).

-Remember, no matter whom you hire, your Atlanta head-on collision attorney should never take money upfront.
-Any attorney fees should come out of the settlement after a successful case.
+Remember, your Atlanta head-on collision attorney should never take money upfront, no matter whom you hire.
+Instead, any attorney fees should come out of the settlement after a successful case.

 Head-On Collision FAQs

 - What Is the Average Settlement for a Head-On Collision?

 - How Are Injuries in a Head-On Collision Different From Those of Other Automobile Accidents?

 - Should I Accept the First Compensation Offer?